 Normal maps are used by normal map Shaders to make low-polygon models look as if they contain more detail.
 Unity uses normal maps encoded as RGB images.
 You also have the option to generate a normal map from a grayscale height map image.

-See the documentation on the Alpha Source Texture import setting for more information.
+See the Alpha Source property in the Texture Importer for more information.

 If you want to make a TerrainThe landscape in your scene.
 A Terrain GameObject adds a large flat plane to your scene and you can use the Terrain’s Inspector window to create a detailed landscape.
 More info